rerobots/hardshare/doc/pages/quickstart.md

 [Installation Instructions](/install) or [Get Help](/help).
 For example, the first `INIT` can appear slow because a Docker image is downloaded, [as described elsewhere](/install#prepare-a-cprovider).

+If instance initialization is interrupted by a loss of connection or the client crashing, then the instance will automatically be marked `INIT_FAIL`.

 Otherwise, congratulations on successful instantiation from your own device!
 Terminate the instance from <https://rerobots.net/instances> and, from the command-line, stop the daemon